nikitavik/fsd-task2-hotel/README.md

-# That broken app is on refactor stage but it acually works
+# That app is on refactor stage

 # Toxin Hotel